martinsumner/riak_kv/docs/ObjectAPI.md

 Riak is not optimised for small values, although there is no lower limit to the size of the value.

+{: .note }
 > Typically values stored in Riak are between o(1KB) and o(1MB) in size, but are not constrained by these limits.

-To Riak object values are generally opaque, but Riak does have support for [data-types](/docs/OtherAPI.md#the-data-type-api); specially formatted values where the handling of conflict is deterministic and managed within the database, so the application does not see siblings even though [`allow_mult` is set to `true`](/docs/InstallAndStartGuide.md#property---allow_mult).
+To Riak object values are generally opaque, but Riak does have support for [data-types](./OtherAPI.md#the-data-type-api); specially formatted values where the handling of conflict is deterministic and managed within the database, so the application does not see siblings even though [`allow_mult` is set to `true`](./InstallAndStartGuide.md#property---allow_mult).

 ## Object Meta Content - the request and response headers